How do I choose which applied statistics master’s program is best for me?

 I do not have a statistics, mathematics, or computer science background - am I still eligible to apply to this program?

 Yes.
 Although the program is designed for students with some statistical and data analysis skills, it is possible for candidates from other quantitative backgrounds to gain admission to the program.
-Under those circumstances, a higher number of credits are likely to be required to complete the program.

 How do I know if this is the right program for me?